-Compact Rural Development (CRD) is a form of SRA that will provide flexibility with respect to the mix of uses and design standards, but shall otherwise comply with the standards of a Hamlet or Village.
-A CRD may include, but is not required to have permanent residential housing and the services and facilities that support permanent residents.
+Compact Rural Development (CRD) is a form of SRA that will provide flexibility with respect to the mix of uses and design standards, but shall otherwise comply with the standards of a Hamlet or Village. shall support and further Collier County's valued attributes of agriculture, natural resources and economic diversity.
+CRDs shall demonstrate a unique set of uses and support services necessary to further these attributes within the RLSA.
+Primary CRD uses shall be those associated with and needed to support research, education, convenience retail, tourism or recreation.
+A CRD may include, but is not required to have permanent residential housing- and the services and facilities that support permanent residents. and the services that support permanent residents.
+The number of residential units shall be equivalent with the demand generated by the primary CRD use, but shall not exceed the maximum of two units per gross acre.
+A CRD shall be a maximum size of 100 acres.
 An example of a CRD is an ecotourism village that would have a unique set of uses and support services different from a traditional residential village.
-It would contain transient lodging facilities and services appropriate to eco-tourists, but may not provide for the range of services that necessary to support permanent residents.
+It would contain transient lodging facilities and services appropriate to eco-tourists, but may not provide for the range of services that are necessary to support permanent residents.
 Except as described above, a CRD will conform to the characteristics of a Village or Hamlet as set forth on Attachment C based on the size of the CRD.
-As residential units are not a required use, those goods and services that support residents such as retail, office, civic, governmental and institutional uses shall also not be required, however for any CRD that does include permanent residential housing, the proportionate support services listed above shall be provided in accordance with Attachment C. To maintain a proportion of CRDs of 100 acres or less to Villages and Towns, not more than 5 CRDs of 100 acres or less, in combination with Hamlets, may be approved as SRAs prior to the approval of a Village or Town, and thereafter not more than 5 additional CRDs of 100 acres or less, in combination with Hamlets, may be approved for each subsequent Village or Town.
+As residential units are not a required use, those goods and services that support residents such as retail, office, civic, governmental and institutional uses shall also not be required,...
+Hhowever, for any CRD that does include permanent residential housing, the proportionate support services listed above shall be provided in accordance with Attachment C. To maintain a proportion of CRDs of 100 acres or less to Villages and Towns, not more than 5 CRDs of 100 acres or less, in combination with Hamlets, may be approved as SRAs prior to the approval of a Village or Town, and thereafter nor more than 5 additional CRDs of 100 acres or less, in combination with Hamlets, may be approved of each subsequent Village or Town.
+To maintain a proportion of CRDs of 100 acres or less to Villages and Towns, not more than 5 CRDs of 100 acres or less may be approved as SRAs prior to the approval of a Village or Town, and thereafter not more than 5 additional CRDs of 100 acres or less may be approved prior to each subsequent Village or Town.
 There shall be no more than 5 CRDs of more than 100 acres in size.
 The appropriateness of this limitation shall be reviewed in 5 years pursuant to Policy 1.22.